halfzebra/elm-examples/examples/fractal-architecture/README.md

 # Elm Fractal Architecture example

-An example of project organisation with Fractal Architecture.
+An example of Elm project organisation with a self-resembling architecture.

-The key idea is self-repeating structure of it's components.
+Compose View, Update, Message, Model, Subscriptions and Commands with Fractal Architecture.

 Features:
 - Component splitting